delyar/Visual-Analytics-For-Image-Classification/README.md

 - Name: Delyar Tabatabai
 - URL to video demo: https://youtu.be/cCzlMj-rjzI
 - URL to deployed webpage: https://interactive-gilt.vercel.app/
 - Optional comment: Got the idea of lines 65 to 69 of the App.svelte file from the previous projects.
-I creted the top axis part with d3.js. however, when I am using vercel for deployment, the d3 axis is not showing.
-In order to see that it is working the project should be ran with npm run dev command locally.

 ---